loot/loot/CONTRIBUTING.md

 ## Code Style

-LOOT's JavaScript code style is codified by the included ESLint configuration, which is based off the Airbnb and Prettier rules.

-### C++ Code Style

-The [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) is used as the base, with deviations as listed below.
-Formatting style is codified in the repository's `.clang-format` file, but is not enforced.
+LOOT's C++ formatting style is codified in the repository's `.clang-format` file, but is not enforced.

-#### C++ Features

-* Static variables may contain non-POD types.
-* Reference arguments don't need to be `const` (i.e. they can be used for output variables).
-* Exceptions can be used.
-* Unsigned integer types can be used.
-* There's no restriction on which Boost libraries can be used.
-* Specialising `std::hash` is allowed.

-#### Naming

-* Constant, enumerator and variable names should use `camelCase` or `underscore_separators`, but they should be consistent within the same scope.
-* Function names should use `PascalCase` or `camelCase`, but they should be consistent within the same scope.

 ## Git pre-commit hook